News

 By law, the minimum rate is fixed on the basis of developments in the return on government bonds as well as the trend in equity markets, loans and real estate.
 The Federal Commission for Occupational Pension Plans (BVG-Kommission) and the social partners are consulted ahead of the Federal Council’s decision.

-In view of the pension fund’s current financial situation, the Board of Trustees has made the following decisions concerning interest on retirement savings:
+In view to the good financial situation of the foundation, the Board of Trustees has made the following decisions concerning interest on retirement savings:

-• In 2023 retirement savings will be subject to an interest rate of 1%.
-The Board therefore abides by its decision of December 2022.
+• In 2024 retirement savings will be subject to an interest rate of 2,5%.
+The Board decided on an interest rate of 1,25% in December 2023.

 Number of members